3 people killed and 3 wounded in shooting at Illinois bowling alley - KVIA

 3 people killed and 3 wounded in shooting at Illinois bowling alley

-Police received calls for a shooting with multiple victims at Don Carter Lanes around 6:55 p.m.
-CT, Police Chief Daniel O’Shea said at a news briefing late Saturday.
+Police received calls about a shooting with multiple victims at Don Carter Lanes around 6:55 p.m.
+(7:55 p.m.
+ET), Rockford Police Chief Daniel O’Shea said at a news briefing late Saturday.

 “When officers arrived on scene, the shooter was still in the building,” O’Shea said.
 “No officers fired their weapons that we know of at this point, but the individual that we believe is responsible, and the only individual we believe at this point to be involved, we may have in custody.”